nicklockwood/Expression/README.md

 The entire Expression API is encapsulated in a single file, and everything public is prefixed or namespaced, so you can simply drag the `Expression.swift` file into your project to use it.
 If you prefer, there's a framework for Mac and iOS that you can import, or you can use CocoaPods, Carthage, or Swift Package Manager on Linux.

-To install Layout using CocoaPods, add the following to your Podfile:
+To install Expression using CocoaPods, add the following to your Podfile:

-	pod 'Expression', '~> 0.8.4'
+	pod 'Expression', '~> 0.9.0'

 ## Integration